-- 7.1.1 Successful prevention or relief of rough sleeping creates savings to the public purse. - 7.1.2 The RSI5 revenue grant allocation of £2,185,085 is detailed in section 4.21 (figure 8) and available in the background paper at section 8.1.
+- 7.1.1 Successful prevention or relief of rough sleeping creates savings to the public purse. - 7.1.2 The RSI5 revenue grant allocation of £2,185,085 is detailed in section 4.16 (figure 8) and available in the background paper at section 8.1.
 The grant funding is ring-fenced for the sole purpose of providing specified Rough Sleeping Initiative services and the allocation will be made in two tranche payments per annum.
 The background paper at 8.1 provides more detail in this regard. - 7.1.3 RSI4 (2021/22) underspend will be deducted from the Tranche 1 grant payment.
-For North Northamptonshire Council the RSI4 2021/22 underspend
+For North Northamptonshire Council the RSI4 2021/22 underspend returned to DLUHC at the end of June 2022 was £tbc due to recruitment difficulties associated with some posts.

-- returned to DLUHC at the end of June 2022 was £31,830 due to recruitment difficulties associated with some posts. - 7.1.4 There are potential implications for existing RSI-funded staff who were on fixed term contracts until the end of June 2022 pending the RSI5 award being announced.
+- 7.1.4 There are potential implications for existing RSI-funded staff who were on fixed term contracts until the end of June 2022 pending the RSI5 award being announced.
 Prior to the contracts of officers in the Rough Sleeping team being extended until end March 2025, a project of harmonisation of job descriptions, pay and terms and conditions has been proposed.
 The existing team consists of eight officers (including two temporary staff).
 As the team has evolved, and due to recruitment issues, two officers are undertaking additional responsibilities.
 There are multiple variations of job descriptions in place for officers conducting similar roles and also disparity in terms and conditions.
 The three-year RSI5 funding settlement provides an opportunity to harmonise, reevaluate and formalise roles within the team.
 Due process will be adhered to in relation to staff consultation and no existing establishment officers will be in a redundancy situation.
 There is adequate funding to retain existing staff and recruit to 6.3 full time equivalent additional fixed-term posts. - 7.1.5 The RSI5 grant funding is time limited and all posts funded by the grant will be provided on fixed term contracts due to end on 31st March 2025.
-The exit strategy in relation to RSI funded employees has been considered.
-If RSI revenue funding is not made available from 2025/26, staff who have been undertaking the role continuously for more than two years can qualify for redundancy.
-Staff who have been employed continuously for more than four years are able to request to be made a permanent member of staff.
+The exit strategy in relation to RSI funded employees has been considered if RSI revenue funding is not made available from 2025/26.
+In the case of appointments that include continuous service, as the funding expiry date is known at the outset, the ending of these contracts can usually be for Some Other Substantial Reason (SOSR) thus minimising the risk of redundancy costs in relation to this project.